Jealousy can lead to the sins of hate and bitterness.

 lamb.
 He probably said, "I'm sure God will be happy with some of the

-swirled around the altar making his eyes water.
-That could mean only
+The smoke just swirled around the altar making his eyes water.
+That

+his offering!
 Cain was filled with jealousy and anger!
-God had preferred Abel's
+"How

 God Seeks Abel: